 Stop sign tickets are among the most common traffic tickets in Ontario.
 They occur when a driver fails to come to a complete stop at a stop sign, which may seem like a minor infraction but can have significant consequences.

-If you are driving, it's important to understand the financial and Ontario insurance implications of receiving a stop sign ticket.
+It's important to understand the financial and Ontario insurance implications of receiving a stop sign ticket.
 This blog will examine the driving laws, fines, and insurance implications that can occur if you disobey a stop sign.

 In Ontario, every driver is expected to obey traffic signs to allow other motorists to proceed with caution at intersections and avoid accidents.
 Failing to stop at a stop sign is considered an offence under the Ontario Highway Traffic Act, section 136(1):